Atharvwavare/AI_practicals/README.md

  1) Go to the Terminal

- 2) type command  =  Jupyter Notebook
+ 2) type command  =  jupyter notebook

  3) It will run some stuff,after that it will open a page